chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [-] fix: When introducing parameter object, respect * and create named parameter
 - [-] feat: Add quickfix to parametrize test
   - [ ] arg ends up outside of parentheses if no args
 - [ ] feat: Add __slots__ = () when introducing custom type for str